RestAuth/server/doc/restauth-group.rst

    Name of |bin-restauth-group|
    ----------------------------

-   If you :doc:`installed from source </install/from-source>`, the script is installed as :command:`restauth-group.py`.
-If you installed RestAuth via your distributions package management system, the script is usually called :command:`restauth-group`.
+   If you :doc:`installed from source </install/from-source>` or :doc:`with pip
+   </install/with-pip>`, the script is installed as :command:`restauth-group.py`.
+If you installed
+   RestAuth via your distributions package management system, the script is usually called :command:`restauth-group`.

 Usage